 Software development that uses a waterfall method is likely to deliver the wrong thing, too late.
 The intent of the Agile method is to deliver working software sooner, so the intended users—our clients and their customers—can provide feedback that steers us to deliver the right thing.

 There’s a tension between delivering on time and delivering the right thing.
 In fact, the rush for on-time delivery can result in the wrong thing—an unusable product.
 There are ways to prevent this.
+User research can help.

 The goal: deliver valuable software